List of Athletics broadcasters: Television

 A's games are telecast on NBC Sports California, with 15 games simulcast on KVVU-TV in Las Vegas in preparation for the team's move.

 From 1986 to 2021, former major league catcher, Ray Fosse analyzed the games.
 When not doing so in the television booth, Fosse added to the radio broadcast team.
 Chris Townsend hosts "A's Cast Live", the A's Radio Network pre- and postgame shows, and is an in-studio host for NBC Sports California for select broadcasts.

-In August 2021, Fosse announced that he battled cancer for the past 16 years, and that he would 'take a step away' from broadcasting effective immediately in order to concentrate on his fight against the disease.
+In August 2021, Fosse announced that he had been battling cancer for the past 16 years, and that he would 'take a step away' from broadcasting effective immediately in order to concentrate on his fight against the disease.
 Fosse died on October 13, 2021.

 In 2024, the Athletics hired Jenny Cavnar to be their play-by-play announcer, making her the first female full-time play-by-play announcer in MLB.

 Stadium announcer

 As of 9 March 2021, Amelia Schimmel is the Athletics' official stadium announcer at RingCentral Coliseum.

 Roy Steele was the Athletics' official stadium announcer at the Coliseum every year since the team's move to Oakland in 1968.
-His booming baritone voice has earned him the Voice of God moniker among A's fans, although it was first bestowed upon him by sports announcer Jon Miller after a visit to the Coliseum as a fan sitting in the stands.
-Steele had been an independent Baptist minister for 17 years before being named stadium announcer and finds the name "a little overpowering".
+His booming baritone voice had earned him the Voice of God moniker among A's fans, although it was first bestowed upon him by sports announcer Jon Miller after a visit to the Coliseum as a fan sitting in the stands.
+Steele had been an independent Baptist minister for 17 years before being named stadium announcer and found the name "a little overpowering".
 From 1968 through 2004, Steele had missed fewer than ten home games, but in September 2005, an illness (achalasia, a rare disorder of the esophagus) prevented him from announcing several games including most of the final homestand.
-The 73-year-old Steele was ill for most 2006, and remained at his home in Auburn while recovering.
+The 73-year-old Steele was ill for most of 2006, and remained at his home in Auburn while recovering.
 His interim replacement was Dick Callahan, who also announced for the Golden State Warriors.
 Steele returned behind the microphone beginning with the A's exhibition game vs. the Giants on April 1, 2007.
 However, health issues sidelined Steele for the entire 2009 season, with Callahan returning to the post.
 Steele made another return on his own Bobblehead Giveaway Day on April 17, 2010, with the A's facing the Baltimore Orioles, announcing every inning (with the exception of the visiting half of the first inning) and throwing out the ceremonial first pitch.

 Steele died on May 28, 2020.
 Callahan continued as the Athletics' stadium announcer through the 2019 season.
 He sat out the 2020 season due to health concerns, with Amelia Schimmel taking his place.
 He planned to return for the 2021 season, but he died on January 29, 2021.
 On March 9, 2021, the A's announced Schimmel as Callahan's permanent successor.